Andy-UTAS/SSP/docs/particulars.md

 ## Administration

 The solid-state component of the course will run for seven weeks, beginning in week 7 and concluding at the end of semester.
-In years gone by, the solid-state physics and semiconductor physics components of the course have been explicitly differentiated; however, in my teaching of the course, the two will be more closely intertwined, with semiconductors being considered a flourish to the foundations that we shall construct during our adventures in describing matter.
+In years gone by, the solid-state physics and semiconductor physics components of the course were explicitly differentiated; however, in my teaching of the course, the two will be more closely intertwined, with semiconductors being considered a flourish to the foundational content that we shall construct during our adventures describing matter.

 !!!
 Danger "Prerequisite knowledge"